Graphic Design | Art Direction

 Hi, I’m Eva,

-I lead with passion, design with purpose, mentor junior designers, and make sure everything’s print-ready—one dieline at a time.
+I lead with passion, design with purpose, mentor junior designers, and make sure everything is print-ready or pixel-perfect, one asset at a time.

 I turn junior designers into confident creatives—and I actually like explaining bleed vs. trim for the 10th time.